 its reported location was wrong).

-to everyone, the Zuikaku was actually heading straight for the disabled
+to everyone, the Zuikaku was heading towards the disabled Neosho

 before the giant carrier was ordered by Tokyo to reverse course again on May 10 and leave the Coral Sea